xDaryamo/puccini/TUTORIAL.md

     puccini-tosca compile cloud.tar.gz --template=2

-Puccini also supports "tar:" and "zip:" prefix schemes for URLs, allowing you to refer to an entry within any archive file, CSAR or otherwise.
+Puccini also supports `tar:` and `zip:` prefix schemes for URLs, allowing you to refer to an entry within any archive file, CSAR or otherwise.
 Any valid URL can follow the prefix, whether it's a local file URL, HTTP, etc. Note that for files it does require absolute file system paths.
 Then follow with a "!" and the path within the archive.